Permanent Residence in Thailand

 Requirements to obtain a permanent residence in Thailand

 The Thai permanent residence permit allows every individual to live legally and permanently in the country, without having to extend the visa.
 It is good to know that this type of permit lets you purchase a property in the legal terms in this matter and without making money transfers from overseas.
-There are certain documents you need to prepare and requirements to consider, in order to apply for a permanent residence in Thailand, such as:
+There are certain documents you need to prepare and requirements to consider, in order to apply for permanent residence such as:

 • you need to have a non-immigrant visa for more than three years;